A “residency model” may help rebuild bonds between doctors and their employers

 David Oliver recently called for urgent action on the issues affecting recruitment and retention of junior doctors.
 While the responsibility for these matters is spread over a number of organisations, the complexity of the workforce issue should not detract from Oliver’s appeal for urgent action; these issues have been well recognised for some time now, and further delay in demonstrable progress is difficult to justify.
 But to truly bend the recruitment and retention curve for the better, we may also need to confront an obstacle intrinsic to the way we train our doctors: the frequency with which trainees rotate through hospitals.

-Despite the appearance of sympathy for junior doctors’ cause from senior medics and national governance bodies, there are those for whom junior doctors’ demands are simply borne of millennial entitlement.
+Despite the appearance of sympathy for junior doctors’ cause from senior medics and national governance bodies, there are those for whom junior doctors’ demands are simply born of millennial entitlement.
 While there may be elements of truth in such an accusation, it is an oversimplification.
 Frequent rotation between hospitals is not a new phenomenon for trainee doctors in the UK.
 But historical approaches to training benefitted from important mitigating factors; hospital doctors worked in “firms,” would usually manage the “on-call” with the same cohort, and often lived in on-site hospital accommodation.
 These circumstances and customs played an important role in bonding a junior doctor to their work in ways which are now rare.
 A transient group without those meaningful ties can be left feeling powerless.
 In the millennial era, one way for trainees to construct a sense of agency and power is to take their skills and loyalty elsewhere.
 This manifest disengagement may be contributing to the rising rate of attrition from training programmes.

 A “residency model,” where trainees work and train within the same hospital for two years or more, may help rebuild those bonds between doctors and their employers, with the subsequent gains in workforce morale, retention and recruitment.
 A programme which establishes trainees as a more permanent presence, with regular positions on hospital committees, would better recognise those trainees as a valued and influential group within the hospital.
 In the U.S, for instance, the intake of residents is often proudly celebrated by their photos and biographies on the walls: they are seen as an investment.